About This Material

 - Sometimes parents may be called upon to repay GA received by any children under age 25.
 A husband or wife can also be asked to repay the town.
 The town can only collect from a person who lives, or owns property, in Maine and who can afford to pay.
 If the town goes after your spouse or parents, it may only seek repayment for GA that it gave you in the last 12 months.

-What happens if I leave out something on my application?
+What happens if I leave something out on my application?

 You can go back to the town to let them know that you forgot something.
 But it is always best to put down everything you need at the beginning.
 If something surprising comes up, you can go back to the town.

 If you forgot to report something, you should let the town know as soon as you remember.
 They will do a new budget for you.
 You should not get in trouble for just forgetting something.
-It is always best to be as prepared as possible, though, so you don't leave out important information.
+It is always best to be as prepared as possible, so you don't leave out important information.

 How do I find out what help I will get?